jamallaqdiem/visitor-app-azure/README.md

 2. Backend Setup (/server)
 Navigate to the server directory:

+Bash

 cd server

-Install dependencies:
+Install dependencies (ensure the correct SQL driver/package is included):

+Bash

 npm install
-# or
-yarn install

 Configure Environment Variables:

+This application requires connection details for the Azure SQL Database and administrative passwords.
+These values must be obtained from your organization's security team or the Azure portal and are required for the server to start.

 Create a file named .env inside the /server directory.

-Copy the content from .env.example into your new .env file and fill in the values.
+Copy the content from .env.example into your new .env file and fill in the required secure values (replacing the placeholders).

-.env Example:

-MASTER_PASSWORD=admin_password_ban
-MASTER_PASSWORD2=admin_password_dat_history
-# The FIRST password is used to authorize ban/unban actions
-# THE SECOND password is used to authorize accessing the data history
+Required Variables:

+DB_SERVER: The Azure SQL Server Full Qualified Domain Name (FQDN).

+DB_NAME: The name of your Azure SQL Database.

+DB_USER: The SQL Login Username for the database.

+DB_PASSWORD: The SQL Login Password for the database.

+MASTER_PASSWORD: The primary password for Ban/Unban actions.

+MASTER_PASSWORD2: The secondary password for Data History access.

+⚠️ SECURITY NOTE: The database credentials are highly sensitive secrets and must NOT be committed to Git.
+Ensure your .gitignore file correctly excludes the .env file.

-Run the backend server:
+Run the Backend Server
+Once the .env file is complete with all necessary Azure connection and password details, run the server:

+Bash

 npm start
 # or
 yarn start

-The server will start on the port specified in your .env file (e.g., http://localhost:3001).
+The server will start on the port specified in your configuration (e.g., http://localhost:3001) and establish a connection to the Azure SQL Database.

 3. Frontend Setup (/client)
 Navigate to the client directory:

+Bash

 cd ../client
 Install dependencies:

+Bash

 npm install
 # or
 yarn install
 Start the React development server:

+Bash

 npm run dev
 # or
 yarn dev

-The client application will typically open at http://localhost:5173/ (Vite's default port).|
+The client application will typically open at http://localhost:5173/ (Vite's default port).